 Cicloposse water bottle

-Airfare to Italy, train to Chiusi, transfer on Day 7, 5 lunches, 2 dinners, alcoholic/non-alcoholic beverages, gratuities, travel insurance, laundry expenses and items of a personal nature.
+Airfare to Italy, train to Chiusi, transfer on Day 7, 5 lunches, 2 dinners, beverages, gratuities, travel insurance, laundry expenses and items of a personal nature.

 Bike Rental per entire tour